 Besides jail time and financial penalties, a drug conviction can result in additional consequences.
 For example, some landlords will not rent to someone who has a criminal record.

 A criminal record can also prevent you from going into certain career fields and voting.
 Therefore, it is vital to work with an attorney who can construct the most effective defense strategies and work to get a reduction or potential dismissal of your drug charges.

 Consult an Omaha Drug Attorney

 The prospect of facing drug charges in a Nebraska court can be intimidating under any circumstances.
 Except for small amounts of marijuana, Nebraska’s drug laws enforce harsh penalties for any person caught selling an illegal drug.
-Even instances of simple possession can result in felony convictions carrying a state prison sentence.
+Even instances of simple possession can result in felony convictions and a prison sentence.

-An Omaha drug lawyer from Berry Law could fight aggressively to prevent this from happening.
+An Omaha drug lawyer from our team could fight aggressively to prevent this from happening.
 Whether the best defense strategy revolves around disputing the identity of the drug, questioning the police tactics that resulted in the arrest, or fighting back against an allegation of distribution, our attorneys could work with you to help identify strategies and apply them to your case.
 Call today to learn more about your legal options.